Early history of the churches

 This is no longer in use as a church but is a private residence, having been converted by local craftsman Robert Douglas in 1986-1988, with plans developed by local architect Douglas Murray.
 The house was purchased by a third Douglas – Douglas Maclean and his wife, who latterly resided in the west wing of the building, and have since moved away.

-In the 1990s and up till 2004, the building housed both a family home and a busy office for Highland Business Networks Ltd. The staff of the business then moved to new offices in Inverness, and the office accommodation converted to a second family home.
+In the 1990s and up till 2004, the building housed both a family home and a busy office for a local business, Highland Business Networks Ltd. The staff of the business then moved to new offices in Inverness, and the office accommodation converted to a second family home.

 There is a close link with James Douglas Fletcher, and with Alexander Ross, the architect who designed the Cathedral in Inverness.
 Following the Disruption of the Church in 1843, the Free Church approached Sir James John Randall MacKenzie of Rosehaugh requesting a church site – but this was refused.
 A new site was later agreed with James Fletcher, the then owner of Rosehaugh, for a rent of 1/- (5p), and Fletcher provided £500 towards the building costs.
 There was one proviso – that they engage the architect Alexander Ross of Inverness.
 The church opened, in 1873, free of debt.